refena/refena/refena/README.md

 ### ➤ FutureProvider

-Use this provider for asynchronous values that never change.
+Use this provider for asynchronous values.

-Example use cases:
-- fetch static data from an API (that does not change)
-- fetch device information (that does not change)

-The advantage over `FutureBuilder` is that the value is cached and the future is only called once.
+The value is cached and only fetched once.

 ```dart
 import 'package:package_info_plus/package_info_plus.dart';